SaintHuddini/Pizza-Bella/README.md

 13. Push the core to Heroku - command in the terminal: echo web: git push -u heroku master
 14. Run the App - command : heroku ps:scale web=1

-The difference between the live and development version is the database used.
+The difference between the live and development version is the different database used and that there is descriptions on the food items in Heroku.

 ## Credit